Moesif/moesifdjango/README.md

 ### Options specific to outgoing API calls

+The options below are applicable to outgoing API calls (calls you initiate using the Python [Requests](http://docs.python-requests.org/en/master/) lib to third parties like Stripe or to your own services.

+For options that use the request and response as input arguments, these use the [Requests](http://docs.python-requests.org/en/master/api/) lib's request or response objects.

+If you are not using Django, you can import the [moesifpythonrequest](https://github.com/Moesif/moesifpythonrequest) directly.

 #### __`CAPTURE_OUTGOING_REQUESTS`__
 _boolean_, Default False.
-Set to True to capture all outgoing API calls from your app to third parties like Stripe or to your own dependencies while using [Requests](http://docs.python-requests.org/en/master/) library.
-The options below is applied to outgoing API calls.
+Set to True to capture all outgoing API calls.
+False will disable this functionality.

-When the request is outgoing, for options functions that take request and response as input arguments, the request and response objects passed in are [Requests](http://docs.python-requests.org/en/master/api/) request or response objects.
+##### __`GET_METADATA_OUTGOING`__
+(optional) _(req, res) => dictionary_, a function that enables you to return custom metadata associated with the logged API calls.
+Takes in the [Requests](http://docs.python-requests.org/en/master/api/) request and response object as arguments.
+You should implement a function that returns a dictionary containing your custom metadata. (must be able to be encoded into JSON).
+For example, you may want to save a VM instance_id, a trace_id, or a resource_id with the request.

 ##### __`SKIP_OUTGOING`__
 (optional) _(req, res) => boolean_, a function that takes a [Requests](http://docs.python-requests.org/en/master/api/) request and response,